 Before the commencement of development, including demolition, building operations, or the importing of materials and any excavations, a method statement regarding protection measures for the existing trees shown to be retained on the approved drawings shall be submitted to and approved in writing by the Local Planning Authority.
 This statement shall include details of protective fencing, phasing of works, site access during demolition/construction, type of construction machinery/vehicles to be used, (including delivery and collection lorries and arrangements for loading/off-loading), parking arrangements for site vehicles and storage of materials, location of marketing cabin.

-It is particularly important that the following details are also provided: construction details and existing and proposed levels, where a change in surface material and/or levels are proposed within the canopy spread and possible rooting zone of a tree.
+The following details must also provided: construction details and existing and proposed levels, where a change in surface material and/or levels are proposed within the canopy spread and possible rooting zone of a tree.